10 Symptoms of malaria You Should Never Ignore

 Fatigue is another common symptom of malaria.
 Many people with malaria report feeling extremely tired and lacking in energy.
 This can significantly impact daily activities and quality of life.
 If you are experiencing unusual fatigue, especially in conjunction with other symptoms, it’s important to consider the possibility of malaria and seek medical advice.

-● Must Read: 10 Symptoms of sinusitis You Should Never Ignore
+● Must Read: 10 Symptoms of mast cell sarcoma You Should Never Ignore

 3. Headaches